Thelma Alberts is fond of gardening. She is a health-conscious person and is fond of making teas out of the flowers and leaves of plants.

 After I brought my orchid back to life, I told my sister the good news.
 I now had enough confidence to buy more orchids.
 I even started collecting various kinds of orchids—from Vanda (Singapore) to Cattleya—but it was mostly different colors and sizes of Phalaenopsis because they are the easiest to take care of.

 My obsession with orchids has led me to my current collection of 16 potted orchids—well presented on my four windowsills.
 Their presence also reached my neighbors.
-Passersby would in front of our living room window (we live on the ground floor) to appreciate their aesthetic.
-Some of them even copied what I did, decorating their own windows with orchids.
+Passersby would look at the front of our living room window (we live on the ground floor) to appreciate their aesthetic.
+Some of them even copied what I did and decorated their own windows with orchids.
 I was very proud of myself.

 I Had to Give Away My Orchids